mlej8/InstagramBot/README.md

 ```
 $ pipenv shell
 ```
-4. Install a **ChromeDriver that is compatible to the version of your ChromeBrowser** in the InstagramBot folder on https://chromedriver.chromium.org/downloads
+4. Install a **ChromeDriver that is compatible to the version of your ChromeBrowser** in the Scripts folder on https://chromedriver.chromium.org/downloads

 ### Quickstart
 5. Navigate to the quickstart/ folder, and run any of the example scripts by filling your username and password!